TANMOY-PRAMANIK/TANMOY-PRAMANIK/README.md

 - 👋 Hi, I’m @TANMOY-PRAMANIK
-- 👀 I’m interested in DATA SCIENCE.
+- 👀 I’m interested in  software developing & machine learning & data science.
-- 🌱 I’m currently learning ADVANCE PYTHON...
+- 🌱 I’m currently learning ADVANCE PYTHON and ai tools...
+-i have in depth  knowledge on my SQL
 - 💞️ I’m looking to collaborate on AI PROJECTS..

 <!---